systemd/mkosi/mkosi/resources/man/mkosi.md

     journal size is limited to `4G`.
 Configure an output directory instead of file if your workload produces more than `4G` worth of journal data.

+`SysupdateDirectory=`, `--sysupdate-dir=`
+:   Path to a directory containing systemd-sysupdate transfer definition
+    files that are used by `mkosi sysupdate`.
+If `mkosi.sysupdate/` exists in the local directory, it will be used for this purpose as well.

+    Note that `mkosi sysupdate` invokes `systemd-sysupdate` with `--transfer-source=` set to the mkosi output directory.
+To make use of this in a transfer definition file, set `PathRelativeTo=explicit` to have the `Path=` setting for the transfer source be interpreted relative to the mkosi output directory.
+Generally, configuring `PathRelativeTo=explicit` and `Path=/` for the transfer source is sufficient for the match pattern to be interpreted relative to the mkosi output directory.

 ### [Match] Section.